Tylenol Bottles: Hard To Open For 30 Years

 It used to be a matter of just popping off a cap.
 Thirty years ago, seven people died in Chicago suburbs after taking poisoned Tylenol.
 Pharmacies pulled Tylenol off the shelf in a panic, and the nation was in shock.

-BOBEDA: That's Richard Keyworth.
-He was a firefighter in the Chicago suburbs and one of the first investigators in the Tylenol murders case.
-This weekend marks 30 years since poisoned Tylenol killed seven people in Chicago's suburbs.
-Keyworth says investigators quickly realized the poison was hidden in bottles of Tylenol.
-But no one knew how it got there, or how many people were at risk.
+Richard Keyworth was a firefighter in the area and one of the first investigators in the Tylenol murders case.
+He says investigators quickly realized the poison was hidden in bottles of Tylenol, but no one knew how it got there or how many people were at risk.

-MANDELL: Sort of in your face.
-You know, if anything appears wrong, don't use it.
+"It's sort of in your face.
+You know, if anything appears wrong, don't use it," he says.

-BOBEDA: Over time, Tylenol bounced back to its status as a household name.
+Over time, Tylenol bounced back to its status as a household name.
 O.C.
-Ferrell is a marketing ethics professor at the University of New Mexico.
-He says the way Johnson and Johnson handled the Tylenol case is still considered textbook crisis management.
+Ferrell, a marketing ethics professor at the University of New Mexico, says the way Johnson & Johnson handled the Tylenol case is still considered textbook crisis management.

-BOBEDA: Now, for many Tylenol users, perhaps the biggest thing they worry about is getting the bottle open.
-For NPR News, I'm Tricia Bobeda in Chicago.
+Now, for many Tylenol users, perhaps the biggest thing they worry about is getting the bottle open.